Nature Camp Staff

 Tucker is from Wellesley, Massachusetts, and has summered in Quechee, his entire childhood.
 He has always enjoyed studying science and frequently visited VINS prior to joining VINS Nature Camp first as a Leader-In-Training and then as an Instructor in 2022.

-Back home, Tucker volunteers at two local farms.
-In his free time, he likes to ski and golf.
-Tucker will be graduating this spring from Wellesley High School and will be attending Stonehill College in the fall, where he plans to major in environmental studies.
+Back home in his free time, Tucker plays club lacrosse and he likes to ski and golf.
+Tucker will be a junior at Stonehill College this fall, where he is majoring in environmental studies and education studies.

 Tucker is looking forward to returning to VINS to welcome everyone back from last summer and meet all the new campers.